dppeak/update-ios-plist-action/README.md

 # Update iOS Plist

-This action update or add a custom key in the Info.plist file for your iOS projects.
+This action updates or adds a custom key/value pairs in the Info.plist file for your iOS projects.

 ## Inputs